 As an order management system is cloud-based, it will help your business to reduce its paper usage significantly.
 Instead of having to send paper copies of documents, you can email it or use an online platform for communication.

-Not only is it more environmentally friendly, but it is also more cost-effective.
+Not only is it more environmentally friendly, but it's also more cost-effective.
 It helps your business to work more efficiently as you can access data whenever and wherever.
-Also, not only will you save money by not using paper, but you will also have to spend less on other much more expensive items like ink cartridges, toner, printers and maintenance.
+Not only will you save money by not using paper, but you will also have to spend less on other much more expensive items like ink cartridges, toner, printers and maintenance.

 Let’s you customize different stages

 As mentioned, nowadays B2B buyers have higher standards.
 If your service does not meet their expectations, there are many other businesses that they can support instead.
-While you might not have to worry about competition that much if you are selling a very specific product or service, it is just good practice to care about your business.
-So, to help you stand out from other B2B businesses that offer similar products or services, it is a good idea to use an order management system that will allow you to customize important stages like delivery and billing.
+While you might not have to worry about competition that much if you are selling a very specific product or service, it's just good practice to care about your business.
+So, to help you stand out from other B2B businesses that offer similar products or services, it's a good idea to use an order management system that will allow you to customize important stages like delivery and billing.